tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 end
 {% endhighlight %}

-We can see that it passes all of our checks.
+We can replace all our work above with just one function call.

 {% highlight rb %}
 FakeCheese = fake(Cheese)
 # => Cheese
 american = FakeCheese.new
 # => #<Cheese:0x7fd8e1e5ba48>
+{% endhighlight %}

+And it passes all the checks!

+{% highlight rb %}
 [
   american.is_a?(Cheese),
   american.kind_of?(Cheese),